-This picturesque park is home to a huge 18-metre statue of the Buddha, and there are also lots of other interesting structures to admire.
+This picturesque park is home to a huge 18-meter statue of the Buddha, and there are also lots of other interesting structures to admire.
 There is a nice view of Pattaya from the top of the hill – make sure you bring your camera.
-Local people come here to pay respect and to make merit, so it is nice place to mingle with regular Thais.
+Local people come here to pay respect and to make merit, so it is a nice place to mingle with regular Thais.

 Khao Chi Chan is better known to foreigners as ‘Buddha Mountain’.
-The main attraction is a 130-metre high Buddha image that was carved into the mountain using laser beams to create a golden mosaic – it’s an impressive achievement, and it looks magical at certain times of the day due to reflections of the sun.
+The main attraction is a 130-meter high Buddha image that was carved into the mountain using laser beams to create a golden mosaic – it’s an impressive achievement, and it looks magical at certain times of the day due to reflections of the sun.
 There is also a nice park around the mountain that visitors can walk around in.

 The Bottle Art Museum is one of the most underappreciated attractions in Pattaya, but those who make the effort to go here are rarely disappointed.
 There is a large selection of bottle art on display, and some of the items are quite remarkable.

 The nice thing about Phayun Beach at Ban Chang is that it is a lot less crowded than beaches in nearby Chonburi.
 It’s a good option for those looking to get away from it all, especially on the weekdays.
 There are quite a few interesting things to see in the area including a fishing village and a Chinese temple.